-Note, I do not use all of these Scripture disciplines every day!
-That’d be too much for — especially when I’m trying to learn that “Less is more!”
-On a given day I may not have ever sat down with my Bible open to read and meditate or study.
+I do not use all of these Scripture disciplines every day!
+That’d be too much for me — especially when I’m trying to learn that “Less is more!”
+On a given day, I may not sit down with my Bible open to read and meditate or study.
 It may be on a given day that the only ways I interacted explicitly with God’s Word were to meditate and pray through Psalms or other Bible verses as I was showering, driving my car, walking/jogging, or waiting for someone.
-(These are examples of Selah, which I discuss below as my last S.)
+(These are examples of Selah which I discuss below as my last S.)

-Daily I “walk” with Kristi as share our lives and pray for one another.
-We talk about our experiences and struggles, how we’re experiencing God (or not) and what we sense God saying to us.
-We confess our sins and celebrate God’s mercy and how he’s helping us to grow.
-We pray for each other, our family and friends, and ministry.
+Kristi and I walk daily as we share our lives and pray for one another.
+We talk about our experiences and struggles, how we’re experiencing God (or not), and what we sense God saying to us.
+We confess our sins, celebrating God’s mercy and how he’s helping us to grow.
+We pray for each other, our family and friends, and our ministry.
 I seek regular support and guidance from a mentor/coach.
-I also share personally with other soul friends who share with me, this includes in the pastor groups that I lead.
+I also share personally with other soul friends who share with me, including in the pastor groups that I lead.

 I can’t imagine a rhythm of life with Jesus without spiritual friendship.
 Sharing personally about my life and relationship with God with soul friends is so built into my life that I hardly think of it as a “discipline.”
 I don’t think we can follow Jesus well without soul friends.
 This keeps me honest and vulnerable before God.

-I learned Statio from the Benedictine monks.
+I learned Statio from the Benedictine monks (the original practitioners of a Rule of Life).
 They make it a habit to arrive early to events in order to pray and prepare.
 This is a way I put extra margin in my schedule.
-It’s also a way of loving my neighbor, respecting others and putting their needs ahead of my own.
+It’s also a way of loving my neighbor, respecting others, and putting their needs ahead of my own.